 - 2 Large Eggs lightly beaten

 - 32 ounces Keto Spaghetti Sauce

 - Preheat oven to 475 F and line 2 baking sheets with parchment paper.

 - Place onions/garlic mixture in a large bowl.
-Add parmesan cheese and incorporate it with your hands.
-Add Italian sausage, eggs, beef, and salt, and knead until ingredients are well incorporated.
+Add grated parmesan and combine using your hands.
+Add Italian sausage, eggs, ground beef, and salt and knead until ingredients are well incorporated.

 Fans Also Made These Low Carb Recipes:

 - Nutritional information is based on 1 serving if you make 40 meatballs, which would be 4 meatballs per serving: